Lesson 93/100

 Next: E-Commerce Frontend — StyleVerse Project

-Practice: Run today's code with npm run dev and verify in Lighthouse — commit with feat(css): article-93.
+Practice: Apply today's styles in DevTools and run Lighthouse — commit with feat(css): article-93.

 FAQ